codeengine/Manuka/README.md

 ## Worker Pooling
 Manuka is designed with mobile devices in mind, and so every effort is made to ensure that the library uses as little resources as possible.
 If you are using Manuka in a mobile environment, it is recommended that you use the pooling functionality of Manuka for workers.
+All that you need to do is make sure that you call the destroy() function on any worker that you no longer require.
+The WorkerFactory will automatically pool the object for reuse.
 Example usage:

 	worker.destroy();